Dubai Desert Tour

 • Door-to-door pickup - no navigating with strollers

 The tour covers all the highlights in one day: Old Dubai (spice souks, gold souks), Dubai Marina, Palm Jumeirah, and stops at major landmarks.
 The guide adjusts the pace based on your family's energy levels.
+For more on what's included, read our guide on top Dubai city tour attractions.

 Considering Abu Dhabi too?
 The Abu Dhabi City Tour is equally family-friendly and includes Ferrari World - teenagers especially love this.
 Our guide on Dubai vs Abu Dhabi helps you decide if you have time for one or both.